Help students build a bright future.

 To be considered for admission to this bachelor’s program, you must have a high school diploma or its equivalent and meet the general admission requirements.
 All applicants must submit a completed online application and transcripts.
 More information for international applicants.

 Graduates of Walden’s online elementary education degree program will be prepared to:

 As current educators retire, qualified elementary school teachers are needed across the nation.
-According to the U.S. Bureau of Labor Statistics, employment of kindergarten and elementary school teachers is expected to grow by 7% through 2026, adding about 104,100 jobs to accommodate an expected increase in school enrollment.1
+According to the U.S. Bureau of Labor Statistics, employment of kindergarten and elementary school teachers is expected to grow by 4% through 2029, adding about 56,000 jobs.1

 By earning your elementary education degree online from Walden, you can influence children’s lives through a variety of teaching roles, including:

 - Sixth-grade teacher in a middle school

 - Virtual elementary school teacher

 Career options may require additional experience, training, or other factors beyond the successful completion of this degree program.